7RU7H/Archive/Reconnaissance/Active-Directory/Active-Directory-Enumeration.md

 ## SysInternals

-Visit [[Sysinternals-Hub]] for all the tools that will eventually get used at some point or better the official Documentation as there are so many. `PSLoggedon` can enumerate logged on users, but requires Remote Registry service - not enabled on default Windows Workstations since Windows 8.
+Visit [[Sysinternals]] for all the tools that will eventually get used at some point or better the official Documentation as there are so many. `PSLoggedon` can enumerate logged on users, but requires Remote Registry service - not enabled on default Windows Workstations since Windows 8.
 ```powershell
 PSLoggedon.exe
 PSLoggedon64.exe